 This criterion requires the ability of a certified Health IT module to create CCDAs according to specified standards and vocabulary code sets, as well as send and receive CCDAs via edge protocols.
-Results show success in every care setting by providing a numeric value indicating how frequently CCDAs are created, sent, and received, thus demonstrating successful interoperability in a real world setting.
-Although volume varied from different settings, successful exchange of data across all care settings confirms the certified capabilities are available, effective, and being actively utilized.
-The observed differences in volume between care settings reflect both the proportions of various care settings within our client base, as well as the patient volumes in these care settings.
-Consistent utilization of the certified capabilities provides assurance of successful interoperability in the exchange of patient health data as a part of patient care transitions.
+Results show success by providing a numeric value indicating how frequently CCDAs are created, sent, and received, thus demonstrating successful interoperability in a real world setting.
+The outcomes indicate successful exchange of data across all care settings, which confirms the certified capabilities are available, effective, and being actively utilized.